alexdmacon/task-mp3/README.md

 A super cool idea that we all agreed on!

-After getting a solid idea of what we wanted to do, we came up with a rough sketch that provided a basic outline of what our website is going to look like.
+After getting a solid idea of what we wanted to do, we came up with a rough sketch/wireframe that provided a basic outline of what our website is going to look like.

 <!-- We can insert the rough sketch here if y'all want -->
 ![Wireframe of the app](/assets/images/wireframe.png)